InfoVizLab/InfoViz-Lab/_pages/01_Analysis of User Empathy Levels Based on Types of Data Visualization.md

 ---
 layout: page
-title: Analysis of User Empathy Levels Based on Types of Data Visualization
+title: A Study on the Guidelines for Data Humanism Visualization That Elicits Empathy
-permalink: /01_Analysis of User Empathy Levels Based on Types of Data Visualization
+permalink: /01_A Study on the Guidelines for Data Humanism Visualization That Elicits Empathy
 comments: true
 ---